mesmo-dev/mesmo/docs/data.md

 ### `electric_grid_operation_limit_types`

 Operation limit type definition for the electric grid.
 This information is utilized for the definition of the operational constraints in an optimal operation problem.
-The per unit definition is currently based on the nominal power flow, but may be changed in future.

 | Column | Unit | Description |
 | --- |:---:| --- |